AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 ## Background

 To enable and configure the background of the legend, use the  {api:anychart.core.ui.Legend#background}background(){api} method, combined with the methods of the {api:anychart.core.ui.Background}anychart.core.ui.Background{api} class.
-You can adjust the fill, stroke, and corners of the background.
+You can adjust the fill, stroke, and corners.

 Read more: [Background](../../Appearance_Settings/Background).